-- 1. In the opinion of the directors of Southern Cross Electrical Engineering Limited (the "Company"): - The consolidated financial statements and notes, and the Remuneration report in the Directors' Report, are in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Group's financial position as at 30 June 2020 and of its performance for the financial year ended on that date; and - complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - the financial report also complies with International Financial Reporting Standards as disclosed in note 2(a), - there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and С. - 2.
-The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the managing director and chief financial officer for the financial year ended 30 June 2020.
+- I. In the opinion of the directors of Southern Cross Electrical Engineering Limited (the "Company"): - a.
+The consolidated financial statements and notes, and the Remuneration report in the Directors' Report, are in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Group's financial position as at 30 June 2021 and of its performance for the financial year ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - b. the financial report also complies with International Financial Reporting Standards as disclosed in note 2(a), - c. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
+The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the managing director and chief financial officer for the financial year ended 30 June 2021. - 3.
+At the date of this declaration, there are reasonable grounds to believe that the Company and the group entities identified in Note 24 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and those group entities pursuant to ASIC Corporations (Wholly owned Companies) Instrument 2016/785.